 Sixthly, it is argued that the policies should be embedded into existing structures and management procedures, which will ensure institutional change towards gender equality and strengthen the sustainability of planned measures.
 Simultaneously, it will guarantee the incorporation of gender-sensitive and gender-specific actions into standard management procedures (e.g. gender training or gender-sensitive recruitment, EIGE 2016).
+In this context it is emphasized that enabling gender equality in organization requires "fundamentally changing how an organization conducts its day-to-day operations (who we are), as well as how the organization views itself in the future (who we want to be)."
+(Bilimoria, Liang 2012: 6).

 Seventhly, gender equality policies should be accountable and transparent in their goals.
-Accountability refers to "aligning interventions targeting different institutional levels in accordance with a broader plan for institutional change" and - in case of universities - "considering the incongruous aspects of the academic bureaucracy" (Morimoto et. al. 2014: 410).
+Accountability refers to "aligning interventions targeting different institutional levels in accordance with a broader plan for institutional change" and - in case of universities - "considering the incongruous aspects of the academic bureaucracy" (Morimoto et. al. 2014: 410)8.
 Transparency means that "changes in policy, including reformulations of existing policies, must be transparent to faculty at all levels and implemented in a consistent and clear manner.
 Otherwise the uneven nature of change processes will likely reproduce patterns of inequality: men will use their existing networks to navigate changes, while women will have to simultaneously navigate changes and build their professional networks" (Morimoto et. al. 2013: 411).